kspra3/Computer-Science-Project/README.md

 ## Platform and OS independence:
 - Our program works for any operating system as long as it has access to the softwares and modules that we have specified under the software requirement and the libraries/ modules sections.
 ## Security:
-- Asymmetric Rivest-Shamir-Adleman (RSA) encryption is used in our program to preserves the non-framing and non-repudation security properties that buyer-seller protocol has.
+- Asymmetric Rivest-Shamir-Adleman (RSA) encryption is used in our program to preserves the non-framing and non-repudation security properties that buyer-seller watermarking protocol possessed.